tunroam/paper/report/720future.md

 what would be the (trust/security/privacy) implications?
 This would allow an existing wireless infrastructure to use this external
-RADIUS server and would receive ACL (access control list) whitelist rules in return (if no rules, client is Rejected).
+RADIUS server and would receive access control list (ACL) rules in return (if no rules, client is Rejected).
 The RADIUS server will receive data on connecting clients.